skippyr/Drakansas/README.md

 # Drakansas
 ## About
-A new default coding theme for macOS developer tools, inspired by the rare Arkansas Black apple.
+A coding theme for macOS developer tools with a unique design inspired by the rare Arkansas Black apple.
 It’s available for Terminal and Xcode on macOS 26 Tahoe or earlier.

 ![](Assets/PreviewXcodeDark.png)
 ![](Assets/PreviewTerminalDark.png)